Jude Adjei-Barimah

-Jude Adjei-Barimah (born July 21, 1992) is an Italian-American football cornerback who is currently a free agent.
+Jude Adjei-Barimah (born July 21, 1992) is an Italian former American football cornerback.
 He played college football at Bowling Green.

 Early life

 Adjei-Barimah was born in Pordenone, Italy to Samuel Adjei and Agartha Boateng, before moving to Columbus, Ohio at the age of 9.
 Growing up in Italy, Adjei-Barimah played soccer.

 Professional career

+Tampa Bay Buccaneers

 Adjei-Barimah signed with the Tampa Bay Buccaneers on July 29, 2015.

 Adjei-Barimah was suspended for four games on November 22, 2016 for violating the league's policy on performance-enhancing substances.

 On February 27, 2017, Adjei-Barimah signed a one-year contract tender with the Buccaneers.
-He was waived/injured by the Buccaneers on August 22, 2017 after suffering a patellar fracture and was placed on injured reserve.
+He was waived/injured by the Buccaneers on August 22, after suffering a patellar fracture and was placed on injured reserve.

+San Diego Fleet

 In 2019, Adjei-Barimah joined the San Diego Fleet of the Alliance of American Football.
 After suffering an injury in the 2019 AAF season opener against the San Antonio Commanders, he missed the next three games before being placed on injured reserve on March 4.
 The league ceased operations in April 2019.

-On October 16, 2019, Adjei-Barimah was drafted in the 4th round during phase four in the 2020 XFL Draft by the Tampa Bay Vipers.
+On October 16, 2019, Adjei-Barimah was drafted in the 4th round during phase four in the 2020 XFL draft by the Tampa Bay Vipers.